 1. First you need to enter SharePoint Central Administration, and create a new web application.
 This copies everything SharePoint needs into a web application.
 A web application is a web site, and is shown in IIS under the sites node.
 In my test I used port 1337 to create the EP web site.

-copy the application pool settings of the existing EP application pool..
+IMPORTANT: Make sure you create a new Application Pool for the EP site and copy the application pool settings of the existing EP application pool. .
 An application pool is a construct that came with IIS 6.0.
 It is a process that hosts one or several sites (web applications) in the context of a given user.
 It increases security in that critical errors only affect those applications in that pool.

 Trivia: For a long time Apache had a hold over IIS because Apache immediately restarts itself If an error occurs, while old IIS 5.0 crashed and burned, taking down everything on the web server with it.
 When application pools were introduced IIS finally had a mechanism with which to protect the web server.
 Application pools can be recycled at regular intervals, or they can be recycled manually.
 Note that recycling the application pool hosting your EP portal is usually better than restarting IIS, which affects all web sites.